swidmer

 Accepting New Graduate Students

-Sandra Widmer is an anthropologist of medicine, science, reproduction and nutrition.
-She has interests in indigeneity and well-being, reproductive justice and the datafication of reproduction, nutrition and health.
+Sandra Widmer is an anthropologist of medicine, science, reproduction and the body.
+She has interests in Indigeneity and well-being, reproductive justice, the datafication of reproduction, engagements with the human microbiome outside the lab and colonial/racial capitalist influences on kinship.
 She explores these in the colonial and postcolonial southwestern Pacific Islands (especially Vanuatu), Canada and online spaces.

 More...